sailfishos-mirror/bind9/doc/notes/notes-current.rst

   obsolete (due to a key rollover).
 Default is 90 days, and the feature can be disabled by setting it to 0.
 [GL #2408]

+- Add support for HTTPS and SVCB records types.
+[GL #1132]

 Removed Features
 ~~~~~~~~~~~~~~~~